You did it! You finally started your own blog and you're ready to make this thing work.

 "Do you have what it takes to make blogging work for you?"

-What I like to do is think baby steps, because looking at the big picture will only daunt you even more.
+What I like to do is always think baby steps, because looking at the big picture will only daunt and confuse you even more.

 Now here's how to survive the first month of your blogging journey, without feeling the need to throw in the towel.

-If you’re sat in front of your computer screen thinking to yourself “Now what should I do?”.
+If each time you sit in front of your computer to do blogging stuff and think - "Now what should I do first?".
 You're going to struggle big time.

-An action plan will help you stay focus and on course to developing the right persona and attitude towards successful blogging.
+An action plan will help you stay focus and on course to developing the right persona and attitude for successful blogging.

 Here's what you should include in your first month of blogging action plan.

 The biggest productivity killer in blogging is procrastination.
 We've all done it.
-I've personally struggled immensely with procrastination in the past.
-I still do today.
+I've personally struggled with procrastination in the past.
+I still do to a certain degree today.

-It's so easy to stop what you're doing to go and watch some random videos on YouTube, or spend 10 minutes or so scrolling through the news feed in Facebook, on your smartphone or device even.
+It's so easy to stop what you're doing to go and watch some cool videos on YouTube.

 Here's a quick checklist to help you avoid the pitfalls of becoming a procrastinator:

-Blogging is a lifetime education, I must have said that a million times already.
+Blogging is a lifetime education, I must have said that a million times already I know.
 So take the time to discover and learn something new each day.

-It doesn't have to be something big, just something small that will help you in the future with your blogging.
+It doesn't have to be something HUGE that will use up all the resources in your brain, just something small that will help you in the future with your blogging.